The Cost of Getting your Home Ready for Sale

 Making arrangements for the sale of your house will normally cost between a few hundred dollars on the lower side and a few thousand dollars on the upper side.
 Let us assume that you’ve decided to sell your home FSBO, so you are doing this without the help of a realtor.
 The first thing you’ll start with to get your property ready is obviously cleaning and decluttering.
 You’ll also have to set aside a budget for any necessary repairs and a marketing campaign to attract potential buyers.
 The worst mistake you can do in such a case is to overestimate or underestimate the price of your property.

-If you have decided to go DIY on selling your home, knowing the True Market Value of your property should be at the top of your to-do list.
+If you have decided to go DIY on selling your home, knowing the True Market Value of your property should be at the top of your to-do list, right up there with hiring a good home inspection company.
 Start by finding out the value before you move to the price.
 Many at times, we get to hear cases like; since my neighbor’s home was acquired for 265,000 last year, mine should be worth more because it is the best in my neighborhood.
 While there could be some level of credibility in both statements, you might, unfortunately, be preparing yourself to be disappointed if it turns out that you have overestimated or underestimated the price of your property.

 Pricing your Home Out of Sight